Ilfracombe is the jewel of the North Devon coast and is situated in an Area of Outstanding Natural Beauty (AONB.)

 With breath taking coastal scenery, seaside fun, rural tranquillity and centuries of heritage and style, tourists have been attracted here since Victorian times and it is still a favourite holidaying destination for Brits looking for some fresh sea air and summer sunshine.

 Ilfracombe offers curious coastal charm with a contemporary edge and is fast becoming the top destination in North Devon for food and arts.
-There are many high class restaurants, quaint shops and galleries, friendly pubs and a rich café culture which makes it a popular holiday destination year after year.
+There are many good restaurants, quaint shops and galleries, friendly pubs and a rich café culture which makes it a popular holiday destination year after year.
 Damien Hirst's 20m tall sculpture 'Verity' has graced the Harbour since 2012.
 Love her or hate her she really is an attraction worth seeing!!

 Ilfracombe is nestled between Exmoor National Park to the East and the golden coast with its spectacular surfing beaches to the west.
 Woolacombe, for example, has been awarded the Blue Flag and the premium seaside beach wins awards year on year for its cleanliness and water quality and it is only a short drive away.